 VLS alum, Meghan Jeans JD/MSEL'02, Director of Conservation at the New England Aquarium in Boston, Mass., dives into the legal and policy issues related to protecting oceans and marine ecosystems.

 August 13, 2016

 VLS Alum Paige Tomaselli's '04 work for the Center for Food Safety has helped protect animals, the environment and public health, all while fighting "factory farms."

 Nancy and Walter Warner '12 have been able to grow their unique jam business, thanks in large part to Walter's legal education and externships.

 August 9, 2016

-As a first-year law student Huyffer aspired to be a principled small-town lawyer like Atticus Finch.
-Instead, her days now begin with four a.m. milking, arranging logistics for a dairy business, and caring for her children—four boys, ages six to thirteen.
+As a first-year law student Huyffer aspired to be a principled small-town lawyer, instead, her days now begin with 4 a.m. milking, arranging logistics for a dairy business, and caring for her children—four boys, ages six to thirteen.

 August 7, 2016